Gustawon/amazon-react-spa/README.md

 ## Attention

 This app is Being Actively Developed.
-New components, styling, functions is being added on a daily basis.
+New components, styling, functions are being added on a daily basis.